Michael-Cowie/Notes/Math/calculus/derivatives.md

 \frac{d}{dx}
 ```

 acts as a mathematical instruction meaning "differentiate with respect to $x$".
+The phrase "with respect to $x$ refers to that fact that,

+1. $x$ is the variable being allowed to vary, i.e. we can have $x$ and $x + h$.
+2. The denominator contains the change in $x$, namely $\Delta x$.
+3. The limit is taken as $\Delta x \to 0$

 In this notation , differentiation is treated less as a static relationship and more as an active process.
 For example,

 ```math
 \frac{d}{dx} (x^2) = 2x
 ```

-means "apply differentiation to the expression $x^2$.
+means, apply differentiation to the expression $x^2$.
 This means to apply the function $f(x) = x^2$ in the quotient difference.
 Although this is what occurs for every differentiation notation, this notation places a larger emphasis on functions.

 ```math
 \frac{d}{dx}(x^2) = \lim_{h \rightarrow 0} \frac{(x + h)^2 - x^2}{h}